zxlim/ICT2x01-p4-6/README.md

 **4. Create a Pull Request (PR) on GitHub**
 <br />
-Once all the necessary commits are pushed, open a new PR (`feature/` or `bugfix/` into `dev`) and tag the related GitHub Issue.
-If possible, mark the PR with a relevant Label.
-Provide a summary of the changes made.
+Once all the necessary commits are pushed, open a new PR (From `feature/` or `bugfix/` into `dev`) and perform the following:
+- Summarise the changes made.
+- Assign it to the Issue Owner.
+- Label the PR accordingly (Is this a `bugfix`, `documentation` or `enhancement`?
+Is the PR ready for merging or `do-not-merge`?).
+- Add the PR to the `ICT2101/2201 Team Project` Project Board and set the appropriate column depending on the PR status (Either `In-Progress` or `Pending Review` when ready to merge).
+- Add the PR to the `Milestone 3 (Project Development)` Milestone.

 **5. Wait for PR Approval**
 <br />